UW-Path/DataParsing/README.md

 # Set Up#
-Refer to requirements.txt for all the modules needed
+Refer to requirements.txt for all the Python modules needed.
+Project is built with Python 3.8.

 ## Backend ##
 1. Make sure Postgres is setup: